jonbarrow/CemUI/README.md

 Additonally, you can contact us via our Discord server if you want to speak with us directly.
 The link is https://discord.gg/WYVnFEQ

-If you have a suggestion, and do not know any of the required langauges, you can reach us on our Discord server: https://discord.gg/WYVnFEQ

 ##### Planned featured include
 - Multiple emulator support
 - "Big-picture" type mode that can be used with a controller